Get ready for one of the ugliest articles we’ll ever publish! All thanks to you guys.

 Digital photography has a lot to answer for.
 From pixelated mid-2000s family photos to the rise of the selfie, it’s pretty safe to say that we’ve all shared a sketchy edit or posted an objectively terrible photo.

-Now I’m no Chris Burkard, but I do look at heaps of adventure photography every day, and last week I had an idea.
+Now I’m no Chris Burkard, but I do look at heaps of adventure photography every day and got an idea.
 I’d offer the Explorer Project an amnesty; no judgement, just share some shit jpegs from your recent past.
 We were all beginners once right?

 I immediately regretted the decision – these photos are BAD.
 Come take a walk with me, down this boulevard of broken dreams.